Zerobaseone discography

-South Korean boy group Zerobaseone has released one studio album, seven extended plays, twelve singles, (Note: Excluding "Only One Story") and three soundtracks.
-(Note: Including "Only One Story") As of November 2025, Zerobaseone has sold over 10.3 million combined album copies.
+South Korean boy group Zerobaseone has released one studio album, nine extended plays, one single album, 16 singles, (Note: Excluding "Only One Story") and three soundtracks.
+As of November 2025, Zerobaseone has sold over 10.3 million combined album copies.

 The group made their debut in 2023 under WakeOne with the extended play Youth in the Shade, which sold approximately 2.2 million copies worldwide and received a 2× million certification in South Korea.
 The group's Japanese debut single, "Yura Yura (Unmei no Hana)", released in 2024 under Lapone Entertainment, peaked at number one on the Oricon Singles Chart and received a 2× platinum certification in Japan, with approximately 400,000 copies sold.